Agentic Engineering: Professional AI Workflows for Angular

 Experienced software developer and architect with 20 years of experience in planning and implementing web-based business applications.
 Certified professional trainer according to ISO/IEC 17024, 9 years teaching assistant at the University of Graz.

 In this 2-day workshop, advanced Angular developers learn how to use AI not just occasionally to generate code, but as a traceable part of professional Angular development.
-The storyline is deliberately practical: first, we make an Angular workspace AI-ready, then we build repeatable Agentic Engineering workflows, use those workflows for fast UX and component prototypes, and finally apply them to real Brownfield refactoring.
+The storyline is deliberately practical: we prepare an Angular workspace for AI agents, build repeatable Agentic Engineering workflows, and finally apply them to real legacy refactoring – in eight parts that build on each other.

 By the end of the workshop, you will be able to:

-- set up your Angular workspace AI-ready and secure it with the right guardrails
+- set up your Angular workspace for AI agents and secure it with the right guardrails

 - use agentic workflows to create, improve, and review production code